orbitinghail/graft/DESIGN.md

 Graft Clients support reading and writing to Volumes.

 ## Initialization
 To start, a Client must open a Volume at either a specific or the latest LSN.
 This entails sending a `getSnapshotMetadata` request to the MetaStore.
-If the Client has cached state for this Volume, it can also run `getChangedOffsets(last LSN, new LSN)` to become aware of changed offsets.
+If the Client has cached state for this Volume, it can instead run `pullOffsets(last LSN)` to become aware of changed offsets while retrieving the snapshot.

 ## Local Storage
 Clients will cache Pages keyed by `[volume id]/[offset]/[LSN]`.
-Pages which are known of (via `getChangedOffsets`) but not yet retrieved will point at a 'missing token'.
+Pages which are known of (via `pullOffsets`) but not yet retrieved will point at a 'missing token'.

 Maintaining and compacting the cache is highly platform dependent.
 We will likely need to implement a checkpointing mechanism on each platform that can roll up all downloaded offsets to a particular LSN in order to free space.
 Depending on the KV store used, this may be easier or harder to do.
 On the plus side, we can always re-download any accidentally deleted pages assuming the client has an internet connection.